DaetwylerStephan/multi-scale-image-analysis/README.md

 A preprint about this work is available: https://www.biorxiv.org/content/10.1101/2024.02.28.582579v1

-and detailed documentation is available here: https://daetwylerstephan.github.io/multi-scale-image-analysis/
+and detailed documentation with instructions on how to run the code is available here: https://daetwylerstephan.github.io/multi-scale-image-analysis/

 including links to testdata sets and parameters.